Bhagya-Ram-7/DSC180A-Q1-Bhagya-Huize/README.md

 # DSC180A-Q1-Project
 ## Introduction

 This repository contains the data and code for the Quarter 1 checkpoint.
 This reflects the joint efforts of Bhagya Ram and Huize Mao.
 The requirements.txt file located within the /API_data_extraction folder lists the software dependencies.
-To set up your environment, run the following command to set up your environment:
+To set up your environment, run the following command:

 ```
 pip install -r requirements.txt